alwindoss/gnuhealth/gnuhealth-client/README.rst

 * The GNU Health **Crypto** plugin to digitally sign documents using GNUPG
 * The GNU Health **Camera** to use cameras and store them directly on the system (person registration, histological samples, etc..)
+* The **Federation Record Locator**, that communicates with **thalamus** and interacts with the GNU Health Information System and Person Master Index.

 More information about the GNU Health plugins at :